 Do your wines contain sulphur/sulphites?

-Yes, they do.
-Even less than what we are allowed in our organic protocols (and a lot less than standard wine), but still some.
+Yes, most of them do.
+Much less than what we are allowed in our organic protocol limits (and a lot less than standard wine), but still some.
 We do this to ensure the wines make it to you as delicious as the day we bottle them.

 Are your wines certified organic?

 In early 2016 we undertook to convert our 125-acre vineyard to organic, regenerative farming methods and began the organic certification process with the ACO (our certifying body).
 That means no chemicals, no pesticides, no artificial anything, plus maximum water efficiency and a policy of no-bare-earth for optimum soil life.

 Our 2018 and 2019 wines are considered ‘In Conversion Organic’ by the ACO.
 This is because there is a 3-year delay in obtaining full certification to allow for the complete recovery of soil microbes and to be absolutely certain that there is no trace of residual chemicals from past vineyard management in a fully certified wine.

 As the ACO puts it, “During the ‘In Conversion’ period farmers must adhere 100% to the Australian Certified Organic Standard.
 They cannot use prohibited chemicals and other inputs as required by the Standard.
 The only difference between their product and one that is fully certified organic is time.
 It’s like training wheels – they’re transitioning to certified organic, and we still need to support them for their efforts during this time.”

 Because there is no residual chemical issues in the winery, the delay does not apply to the winemaking process.
 From day one, all of our winery/winemaking practices have been 100% certified organic and we use only organic ingredients.